 Filtering columns

-The filter function allows you to filter different data in your database.
-For example, you can choose to see only a list of a certain type of project in Project overview or only invoices that have not been sent out yet in Invoice.
-Follow the steps below to use the filter function:
+The filter function lets you narrow down the data shown in your modules.
+For example, you might want to see only a certain type of project in Project Overview, or only invoices that haven't been sent yet in Invoice.
+Here's how to use it:

 -